Here’s what you can make from the King Cake Kit (photos #1 and #2 © King Arthur Flour).

 In more recent years, the fillings have followed modern tastes.
-You can find them in chocolate, numerous fruit flavors, pralines.
-Royal icing with the three official colors of sparkling sugar decorate the tops.
+You can find them in chocolate, numerous fruit flavors, and pralines.
+Royal icing with the three official colors of sparkling sugar decorates the tops.

-The ubiquitous cakes range from garish supermarket options to elegant pastry from the best bakers.
+The ubiquitous cakes range from garish supermarket options to elegant pastries from the best bakers.

 The cake traditionally includes a small plastic baby representing Baby Jesus.
 The person who gets the piece of cake with the baby is said to have good luck for the next year.

-Note, however, that the lucky trinket has various privileges and obligations, which can include hosing next year’s party—or at least, bringing the cake.
+Note, however, that the lucky trinket has various privileges and obligations, which can include hosting next year’s party—or at least, bringing the cake.

 After the rich Danish dough is braided and baked, the “baby” is inserted.
 The top of the ring or oval cake is then covered with delicious sugar toppings in the Mardi Gras colors.